 Assistant Professor of Professional Practice, Simon Fraser University FCAT & Centre for Digital Media: “Surviving as a Creative Entrepreneur” spring 2015 (with Professor Howard Jang); “Foundations of Digital Media” fall 2012 & 2013, spring 2015, fall 2015 (all with Dr. Richard Smith & Rory Holland), fall 2016 (with Dr. Richard Smith & Steven Rechtschaffner), fall 2017 (with Dr. Richard Smith & Linda Brown-Ganzert).

-Honorary Industry Professor, Centre for Commercial Law Studies, Queen Mary University of London.
+Honorary Industry Professor, Centre for Commercial Law Studies, Queen Mary University of London, from January 1, 2017.

 Sessional Lecturer, Faculty of Law Thompson Rivers University: “Sports Law 2 (Professional Sports)”, spring 2014, 2015, 2016, 2017 & Fall 2017; “Digital Media Law”, fall 2015 & 2016, spring 2015 & 2018; “Communications Law” fall 2015, 2016 and spring 2018; “Entertainment Law” spring 2016, 2017 & 2018; “Business Associations” (with Leon Getz, Q.C.), spring 2014.